QB Jackson dazzles with 5 TD passes vs. Rams

 Asked if everyone is witnessing history with Jackson, Ravens linebacker Matthew Judon said: "I don't know what we're seeing, but we're going to continue to watch it."

-Before Jackson exited, the Ravens became the first team since the 2008 Saints to score a touchdown on their first six drives of the game.
-Going back to last week, Jackson has directed Baltimore to score points on 12 consecutive drives (excluding a one-play, end-of-half kneel down).
+Before Jackson exited, the Ravens became the first team since the 2008 New Orleans Saints to score a touchdown on their first six drives of the game.
+Going back to last week, Jackson has directed Baltimore to score points on 12 consecutive drives (excluding a one-play, end-of-half kneel-down).

 "That's just operating at the highest level you can operate at as a quarterback," coach John Harbaugh said.

-Jackson became the odds-on favorite for NFL Most Valuable Player last week.
+Jackson became the odds-on favorite for NFL MVP last week.
 But it's more than just an MVP race now; it's a competition for most touchdown passes in the league.
 Jackson is tied with Seattle's Russell Wilson for the NFL lead with 24 touchdown passes.

 "He's a hell of a player, and I wish him the best," Rams quarterback Jared Goff said.
 "I think he's really proving a lot of people wrong, and you always love to see that."

-Jackson is the third quarterback in the Super Bowl era to win seven straight starts before turning 23.
-He joined Ben Roethlisberger and Drew Bledsoe.
+Jackson is the third quarterback in the Super Bowl era to win seven straight starts before turning 23, joining Ben Roethlisberger and Drew Bledsoe.

 "There's a reason why people are talking about him as an MVP," Rams coach Sean McVay said.
 "It felt like it tonight."